-More and more people want to build their own homes, approximately 10% in 2017 according to government figures.
+More and more people want to build their own homes, approximately 10% in 2017 according to cash house buyer Ask Susan.
 They’re attracted by the idea of getting to live in a house they’ve designed in a location that suits them.
 The price, which can be much more affordable than other types of home ownership, is another added benefit.

 Building your own home, however, isn’t as easy or as straightforward as buying one already built.
 If it’s something you think might be for you, however, our brief guide to building your own home should help you get started.

 It’s not always cheaper to self-build rather than buy an existing house and refurbish it to your requirements.
 In part, this depends on where you live, so check local property listings before you make a decision.

 Different types of self-build

 There are a number of different types of self-builds that might suit your needs, including: